fuma-nama/discord-bot-dashboard-next/README.md

   - Store the access token in http-only cookies
   - Redirect back to home page

+### Token Expiration

+The Discord access token can be expired or unauthorized by the user <br>
+We will require the user to login again after getting `401` error from the Discord API

+The refresh token won't be used, but you are able to customize the Authorization Flow

 ## Backend Development

 Check [src/api/bot.ts](./src/api/bot.ts), it defined a built-in API for fetching data